kaltura/kaltura-player-js/docs/advertisement-layout-management.md

 > Hence, In this sample, only one ad will be played.
 > Note: There is no limit to the fallback url list.

+### Ad Break Options

+Each ad break in the `adBreaks` list gets the following options:

+`position: number` - The position, in seconds, to show the ad break.
+`percentage?: number` - Alternative parameter to `position`.
+The position, in percentage of the media length, to show the ad break (optional).
+`every?: number` - Alternative parameter to `position`.
+Play ad break every X seconds (optional).
+`ads: Array<Object>` - An array of ads to play ([Ad pod](#ad-pod)).

+> Note. `position`, `percentage` and `every` are several options to configure the ad break position.
+> Only one should be provided.
+If none will be provided, the ad break will be ignored.
+> If more than one will be provided, only one configuration will be considered, by the following priority: 1. `position` 2. `percentage` 3. `every`.

 ### Ad Options

 Each ad in the `ads` list gets the following options: